-Observers: Observing the ALS process should not be open to the public due to the need to maintain the security of the assessment material and the requirement that NAEP achievement levels be released only by the NCES Commissioner.
-Approved observers should be strongly urged to attend all sessions throughout the process in order to understand how the process works and to have that understanding be reliable and accurate.
+Observers: Observing the ALS process is not open to the public due to the need to maintain the security of the assessment material and the requirement that NAEP achievement levels be released only by the NCES Commissioner.
+Approved observers should attend all sessions throughout the process in order to understand how the process works and to have that understanding be complete and accurate.
 Observers should be seated at specific tables reserved for them; they should not sit with panelists in the meeting room.
 Observers must take care not to cause any distractions or disturbances to the process.
-Observers should be encouraged to engage in social conversation with panelists, but they should be instructed not to discuss the process with panelists.
+At appropriate times, observers may engage in social conversation with panelists, but they should be instructed not to discuss the process with panelists.